-All document should be submitted to BIDA physically.
-You may also apply online using BIDA’s website.
+The process is now online.
+All documents should be uploaded to BIDA’s online portal and later copies of the documents should be submitted physically.
 After proper scrutiny of all documents, BIDA officials will place the application and documents to Inter-Ministerial Committee.
 The Committee will review the documents and might ask for more documents or a physical presentation.
 If the committee is satisfied, they will provide the approval.
 The Inter-Ministerial Committee usually sits twice every month.
 Usual timeline is one month or less.

 Approval is usually provided to open a branch or liaison office initially for a period of 3(three) years which can be extended later.

 After obtaining the approval for a Branch or Liaison office, a bank account must be opened in any bank in Bangladesh.
 An amount of foreign exchange equivalent to US$ 50,000 or more must be brought in as inward remittance in Bangladesh within 02(two) months from the date of issuance of the BIDA permission letter.